Super King Air B200 - Refinements:

 Six months later…

 This project is complete, from the client point of view, but I'll be continuing to add detail and realism, over time.
-This project is covered in great detail on my DVD, "Modeling with MODO, Volume Two", (preview page here) and I've posted a gallery of 195 images captured during the process, here.
+This project is covered in great detail in "Modeling with MODO, Volume Two", (Preview page here)

 2014 update: I'll be rebuilding this in Catmull-Clark subdivision surfaces in 2017, with greater accuracy and more detail.
 Stay tuned...